Updated: 8th February 2021

 On appointment, an Insolvency Practitioner would take control of the company, sell its assets, and close the company in due course.

 You may be able to respond to supplier pressure by using the inherent value of business assets.
-This could involve taking out a loan secured on a piece of machinery or equipment, or selling your ‘book debt’ to a factoring company.
+This could involve taking out a loan secured on a piece of machinery or equipment, or selling your ‘book debt’ to an invoice finance company.

 Invoice factoring would provide an injection of cash into the business each month, which could be used to repay some or all of the debts.
 An added advantage of this financing option is that if your sales turnover increased, the amount provided by the factoring company would increase in line.